Khirbet Khizeh

 The story was later made into a 1978 TV drama on Israeli Channel 1 produced by Ram Loevy, and sparked a public debate in Israel on whether it should be broadcast or not.

+In a 1978 essay, Yizhar maintained that the novel was a work of fiction, however the descriptions of the events were historically accurate.
+Yehuda Be’eri, Yizhar's former commander, identified the events as the expulsion Be'eri ordered on Khirbet Khisas and eight other villages on November 25, 1948.